roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

  Once the zipper was down Roy reached past her and turned on a light.
 There was a mattress with a couple of blankets on it and two pillows.
 At the end opposite where the pillows were placed there was a shelf with a small TV/VCR combination on it and underneath the shelf there was a clothes pole with a couple of shirts hanging on it.
 She crawled in and Roy followed.
 Roy didn't say anything, he just started undressing.
 She wasn't going to get undressed, but she did pull her skirt up to her waist and take her panties off.

  As Roy took off his pants she caught her breath - he hadn't lied!
 His cock was huge.
 Soft and just hanging there he was as big as any other cock she'd ever had and as she stared at it it started to grow and as it swelled she had doubts that she would even be able to take it.
-As if reading her mind Roy said: Report_Story #2
+As if reading her mind Roy said: